 The Rangos Award – named for entrepreneur and philanthropist John G. Rangos, Sr. – was created to inspire original ideas and innovative approaches to determine why some cancers are treatable, but others are not.

 Participants must be currently enrolled full-time students and trainees at The Johns Hopkins University, including undergraduate, graduate, medical students, residents and fellows.
-Learn more about the eligibility requirements, and meet the 2013 finalists.
+Learn more about the eligibility requirements, and meet the 2013 winners.